campfireai/lavastone/README.md

 - [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) is used to split the implementation of `lava::Ref` for Vector-like and Map-like types

 _Why would you use this?_
-Imagine you implemnted some C++ code that ran on a big server, and now need to port it over to a mobile phone with reduced memory.
+Imagine you implemented some C++ code that ran on a big server, and now need to port it over to a mobile phone with reduced memory.
-Or alteratively, you used to run it on smaller datasets and the dataset has outgrown your memory space.
+Or alteratively, you previously ran it on smaller datasets and the dataset has outgrown your memory space.
 My favorite use case, however, is very fast checkpoint-resume.
 By doing this:
 ```
 lava::Ref<MyComplicatedType> mydata_ondisk(0);
-mydata_ondisk= mydata_inmemory;
+mydata_ondisk = mydata_inmemory;
 ```
-you chose a unique identifier for your datastructure which will persist across runs.
+you chose a unique identifier (0) for your datastructure which will persist across runs.
-If we start the app again and declare  `lava::Ref<MyComplicatedType> mydata_ondisk(0);` it can start serving requests *immediately* and potentially with acceptable slowdown.
+If we start the app again and declare  `lava::Ref<MyComplicatedType> mydata_ondisk(0);` it can start serving requests *immediately* and at reasonable speed (see [Motivation](#motivation)).

-Ideas to extend Lavastone:
-- Implement caching, flushing
-- Optimize leveldb seek for prefix traversal in lava::Ref<map> --> map conversion
-- Allow deletion of keys, resizing etc. for all types
-- Implement unordered_sets, sets, and ordered maps properly

-Benchmarks
+## Benchmarks
-## Todo -- compare RocksDB and LevelDB perf, more systemized test suite, csv logging
+## Todo -- compare RocksDB and LevelDB perf, more systemized test suite, csv loggi ng

 TL;DR: Serialize huge container datastructures to a key-value store (LevelDB), allowing fast disk-backed access in production.

-Serialize and deserialize C++ variables with Lavastone!
-Why would you use our 200-line header file?
-- It supports many standard types (`int`, `vector`, `map`, ... out of the box)
-- It is lightweight and simple to use
-- It is easily [extensible to other data types](#extending-to-other-data-types), without requiring changes to the class or struct definitions

 ### Motivation
 We built Lavastone for an application that needed to handle user queries to a big dataset.
 These queries could not be efficiently executed by an off-the-shelf SQL or graph-based database.
 Instead, our code populated many large datastructures that could be used to efficiently respond to the queries in production.

 The problem we had was that building these index datastructures could take several hours or days, which caused an unacceptable "boot time" of the application.
-To reduce the boot time, we built these datastructures once in an offline stage, serialize them to disk using Lavastone, and then loaded them back into memory in a matter of seconds to run in production.
+To reduce the boot time, we built these datastructures once in an offline stage on a machine with big RAM, serialized them to disk using Lavastone, and then "booted" into production without any delay serving the data from disk.

 1. __Build stage:__ (slow, takes several hours) Parse, clean, aggregate, and index the data with large datastructures and store these to disk
 2. __Production stage:__ (fast) Quickly load the index datastructures from disk and respond to user queries about the data using our custom application logic

+In fact you can just set `*lava::numids = 0` at the end of your build stage, and use the same block of C++ (the order is what matters) to declare your big data structure `Ref`s in both the build and production stages.
+As long as the `Ref`s are declared in the same order in both stages, they will see the same data in production as was stored by the build stage.

-Lavastone is highly extensible: with one line it can accommodate arbitrary struct types via the fabulous [Boost Fusion library](https://www.boost.org/doc/libs/1_76_0/libs/fusion/doc/html/index.html).
+Lavapack serialization is highly extensible: with one line it can accommodate arbitrary struct types via the fabulous [Boost Fusion library](https://www.boost.org/doc/libs/1_76_0/libs/fusion/doc/html/index.html).
 It can similarly accommodate most custom container types that support iteration, see [Usage](#usage).
+You could also replace it with

 Please see the docs below to [get started](#compile-and-run-tests).

+## FAQ
+*Q: Why not use a database like SQLite or LevelDB?*

+*A:* Using a database  generally requires rewriting your code, such that it no longer works if you were to operate on in-memory data structures (std::vector, std::unordered_map etc.).
+The goal of Lavastone is to provide transparently disk-backed standard library containers that you can swap in whenever you find it helpful to have your data stored on disk.
+You may also get better performance with Lavastone than with (say) an uncompressed SQLite database due to LevelDB's (or RocksDB's) compression.

+*Q: Why not use [STXXL](https://stxxl.org/)*

+*A:* STXXL supports POD types only, so it does not play nicely with strings or other non-POD ilk.

+*Q: Why implement serialization / deserialization instead of using [Boost serialization](https://www.boost.org/doc/libs/1_75_0/libs/serialization/doc/tutorial.html)*

+*A:*  This way it's self-contained (using only the BTL to [support arbitrary structs](#adapting-a-custom-struct-type)), and in some cases faster (due to lack of metadata / being purely type-driven.
+But more importantly, we weren't familiar with the Boost serialization libraries at the start of this project.
+You could absolutely replace lavapack's (Un)Pack functions with boost (de)serialization and get better performance in a lot of cases.

 ## Getting Started
 ### Compile and run tests